Published: July 27th 2012September 16th 2011

 The bottom of the ice cream sundae formation.
 The holes in the lower center contain the chambers that generate the moaning sound

-in it, it creates a deep plunk sound.
+When water falls in it, it creates a deep plunk sound.

 This then echoes through the cavern to create the moaning noise.